Freeman-md/coursework-1.github.io/README.md

 # Coursework-1

-This is an individual project that allows users shop from a range of available lessons.
+Web-based Mobile App Development UG Individual Project that allows users shop from a range of available lessons.

 Project Features:
 - Users can sort lessons by Subject, Location, Price and Availability.